 Torchy’s Tacos is where the tacos have crazy names.
-Try the street corn. *V *GF
+The queso is the best in town.

 The Salt Lick is another popular barbecue restaurant in the beautiful Texas Hill Country.

 Casa De Luz is a lovely macrobiotic restaurant.

 Rogue Radish is a food truck selling healthy grain bowls & salads, plus craft drinks.

 East Side King is my favorite food truck in Austin.
 The East side location is located inside the Liberty Bar.
 Check the website for other food truck locations.
 The beet fries are popular.
 I am crazy about the fried Kimchi.

 Uchi is an award-winning sushi restaurant in a refurbished old home in South Austin.

 Spokesman Coffee has a location near I-35 Doubletree Hotel.